 February is Black History Month.
 Both Federal and Provincial governments recognize the importance of Black History Month.
 As Canadians and, more importantly, as a Catholic Community, we are called to live in solidarity.
 Solidarity requires that we learn from, and about our brothers and sisters in Christ.
+Regardless of the demographics of your school community, Black History is a conversation we must all be present to as it is everyone’s history.
 We invite you to explore the following resources to deepen your understanding of the contributions of Black Canadians both past and present.

 - Black History in Canada Education Guide

 - Black History in Canada Quiz

 - Black History Society